prebid/prebid.github.io/dev-docs/show-native-ads.md

    Prebid.js validates the assets on native bid responses like so:
   <ul>
       <li>
-       If the asset is marked as "required", it checks the bid response to ensure the asset is part of the response
+       If the asset is marked as "required: true", it checks the bid response to ensure the asset is part of the response.
+If the asset is marked as "required: false" it will be requested but may not have a value returned.
       </li>
       <li>
        However, Prebid.js does not do any additional checking of a required asset beyond ensuring that it's included in the response; for example, it doesn't validate that the asset has a certain length or file size, just that that key exists in the response JSON